 Surprisingly, Tail of the Dragon isn't my favorite part of this route.
 I reserve that designation for the Foothills Parkway and respectively, route 321.
 We're talkin' smooth sweepers that are high-speed friendly.
 At it's end, a Northwest jaunt on 441 gets us to Knoxville where another AirBnB awaits and it's a good thing, too.
 I'm exhausted and Aladdin Grill via GrubHub delivery is all I have focus for.

 On Sunday morning, our trip concludes with a direct route home via Indianapolis (and one night's stay at a Baymont Inn along the way).
 We've seen what we've set out to see and done what we've set out to do.
 More discussion is in order regarding where we want to hide from old man winter.

 Ready for an in-depth account of the entire journey?
 Let's get started!
 Onto Memphis ...

 What Are Some Of Your Favorite Tennessee Motorcycle Routes?

 There are a lot of great riding roads in Tennessee.
 Which ones do you prefer?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!